vratidc/vratidc.github.io/_projects/17_Dragonfly.md

 ***Static vs Moving Gear :*** As mentioned above, the scenes were planned to be static.
 However, the story required a section of the first scene to have an interior view of a moving vehicle, which required certain moving shots to be filmed.
 These shots were recorded using the same rig on a moving bike, which were later composited accordingly to make the vehicle appear to be moving.

 ### 2.2.
 Monitoring the Performance

 ***No “Behind the camera” :*** As the video records the entire 360° space, the concept of directing from behind the camera is not the same anymore.

 ***Live Feed :*** The director and crew members ideally would have to be outside the visual field of the camera, monitoring the performances remotely through a live video feed.
 However, the narrative structure of this film provided us with opportunities to monitor performances in-person, without the requirement of a live feed.

-{% include gallery id="gallery4" caption="Actor and crew members on the opposite sides of the camera" %}
+{% include gallery id="gallery3" caption="Actors performing (left) and the crew members (right) on the opposite sides of the camera" %}

 ### 2.3.
 Reference Images